Give Back in Treecember with Bulk Christmas Tree Recycling

 When to Recycle Christmas Trees

-According to the Catholic religion, you’re supposed to keep your tree up until January 7.
-While many people believe the twelve days of Christmas refer to the twelve days preceding Christmas, they actually begin on December 25.
-This period ends twelve days later, on January 6, aka “The Epiphany” in the Catholic religion.
-So, many people of the Catholic faith wait until Epiphany is over to take down their trees.
+Certain religions recommend keeping the tree up until January 7.
+While many people believe the twelve days of Christmas refer to the twelve days preceding Christmas, they begin on December 25.
+This period ends twelve days later, on January 6, aka “The Epiphany.”
+In this tradition, you don’t take down trees until after the twelve drummers drumming.

-If you ask the garden experts, though, it’s all about when your tree dries out.
-Christmas trees typically become a fire hazard at between three and five weeks, so residents should recycle their Christmas tree before then.
+If you ask the garden experts, it’s all about when your tree dries out.
+Christmas trees typically become a fire hazard between three and five weeks, so residents should recycle their Christmas trees before then.

-It’s worth noting that if you dutifully water your tree, it might be able to last up to six weeks.
+If you dutifully water your tree, it might last up to six weeks.
 However, once the needles turn brown or yellow, it’s time to toss out the tree.

 When it comes to picking a date for your bulk Christmas tree recycling pick-up, you’ll want to keep the above things in mind.